Camp Bondsteel

 Camp Bondsteel is the operation headquarters of the Kosovo Force (KFOR) in Kosovo.
-It is located near Ferizaj in eastern Kosovo.
+It is located near Ferizaj in southeastern Kosovo.
 It is the Regional Command-East headed by the United States Army (U.S. Army) and it is supported by troops from Greece, Italy, Finland, Hungary, Poland, Slovenia, Switzerland and Turkey.
 The base is named after U.S. Army Staff Sergeant James L. Bondsteel, who is a Medal of Honor recipient.

 The camp occupies 955 acre of land.
 During the construction of the base, two hills were flattened and the valley between them was filled.
 In August 1999, 52 helipads were constructed on the facility's west perimeter to handle helicopter aviation.
-The camp is built mainly of wooden, semi permanent SEA (South East Asia) huts and is surrounded by a 2.5 m high earthen wall.
+The camp is built mainly of wooden, semipermanent SEA (Southeast Asian) huts and is surrounded by a 2.5 m high earthen wall.

 Facilities

-Camp Bondsteel was constructed by the 94th Engineer Construction Battalion, augmented by A Company, 864th Engineer Battalion and the 568 Combat Support Engineer Company, together with the Kellogg, Brown and Root Corporation (KBR).
+Camp Bondsteel was constructed by the 94th Engineer Construction Battalion, augmented by A Company, 864th Engineer Battalion and the 568th Combat Support Engineer Company, together with the Kellogg, Brown and Root Corporation (KBR).
 KBR was also the prime contractor for the operation of the camp.
 The planning, design, and construction management of the project was completed by the Construction Management Section of the 130th Engineer Brigade and a team from the Baltimore District of the U.S. Army Corps of Engineers.

 Camp Bondsteel has several facilities on base, all built with US military aid, that are used by both soldiers and civilian employees alike.
 The base can house up to 7,000 soldiers, making it the largest American base in the Balkans.
 The post exchange (PX) is the largest military exchange in Southeastern Europe and contains various necessities and luxuries.
 All of this is housed in the PX's two-story building.

 The base also has a hospital, two gyms, and two recreation buildings with phones, computers, pool tables, and video games.
-Camp Bondsteel also has a chapel, a large dining facility, a fire station, a military police station, two cappuccino bars, a Burger King, Taco Bell, and an Anthony's Pizza.
+Camp Bondsteel also has a chapel, a large dining facility, a fire station, a military police station, two bars and three restaurants.
 There is also a barber shop, a laundry facility employing local nationals, a dry cleaner, a tailor, various local vendors who sell Kosovo souvenirs and products, and sports fields.